Sabreclaw/catboost-xgboost-lightgbm/model-server/README.md

 # Model Inference Server (FastAPI)

-A minimal, production‑ready-ish (joking not yet) FastAPI server that loads a pickled ML model at startup and serves predictions via HTTP.
+A minimal FastAPI server that loads a pickled ML model at startup and serves predictions via HTTP.

 - Models are expected under the repository `models` folder.
 - Select which model to load via the `LOAD_MODEL` environment variable.